What is a sprint retrospective?

 Meetings take time, and time means money.
 According to a 2014 report, over $25 million is wasted per day on meetings—$37 billion per year.
 In addition, it can take up to 20 minutes for employees to focus on their work again after an interruption such as a meeting or incoming email.
 Keeping your meetings short and to the point can go a long way to keeping costs down and productivity up.

-You’ve scheduled your sprint retrospective for one hour, but does that mean that you have to use the whole hour?
+You’ve scheduled your sprint retrospective for one hour (or three), but does that mean that you have to use the whole hour?
 It’s okay to end meetings early.
-Using a Lucidchart document that the whole team can access and contribute to in real time can help your meetings stay focused so you can end your meetings on time—or even a little bit early.

 Your retrospective meeting should not be a social gathering.
 Stick to your agenda to stay focused.
 Create a retrospective meeting agenda that can help members of your team who seem to spend more time on unrelated tangents than on topic.